Skip to Main Content

 GD1.H.1 Australian digest

-If you are unsure of the location of the classmark in the library, check the floor directory or the guide to Classmarks and the Location of Resources in the Library.
+If you are unsure of the location of the classmark in the library, check the guide Classmarks and the Location of Resources in the Library.

 Using print resources

-There are a number of different ways to find law reports from a particular jurisdiction in the library.
+There are a number of different ways to find law reports from a particular jurisdiction.

-The Library has a wide range of electronic law reports available via its Law Database page.
+Many law reports are available in online databases.
+IALS Library members can access a wide range of subscription legal databases via the Law Database page.
 For instance Lexis+ contains full text law reports from many jurisdictions including the USA, UK, EU, Australia, Canada and New Zealand.
 Westlaw provides full text law reports from the USA, UK, Canada and EU.

 If you aren't sure which database covers your jurisdiction: